fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

        [4, 6]])
 ```

-We want to use this format for time series since each row can be thought of as representing a sequence that can be broken into a feature and target set.
+We want to use this format for time series since each row (aka **sample**) can be thought of as representing a sequence that can be broken into a feature and target set.
 Consider this example:
 ```python
 x = np.arange(21)
 x_hank = create_hankel(x, nrows = 4)